The principle of least action in the space of K\"ahler potentials: Extending Lagrangians

 \section{Extending Lagrangians}

 As said in the Introduction, weak geodesics tend not to stay in the space $\cH$.
 Therefore, even in order to formulate a principle of least action we need to evaluate the action of a Lagragian along paths in spaces larger than $\cH$.
-In this section we will extend certain invariant convex Lagrangians $T\cH\to\bR$ to a larger Banach bundle and describe properties of the extended Lagrangians.
+In this section we will extend invariant convex Lagrangians $T\cH\to\bR$ to larger Banach bundles and describe properties of the extended Lagrangians.